-10 Major Grilling Safety Mistakes You Might Be Making
+12 Major Grilling Safety Mistakes You Might Be Making

-Steer clear of these common mistakes for a safe (and delicious) backyard barbecue.
+Keep our grilling safety tips in mind for a safe (and delicious) backyard barbecue.

 Not Giving the Grill Enough Space

 Give yourself enough space, too, says Greta Gustafson, media relations associate for the American Red Cross.
 “Use the long-handled tools especially made for cooking on the grill.”

 Leaving a Lit Grill Unattended

 Everyone wants to be outdoors when the weather is nice, but it’s important that kids and pets don’t play near the grill.
 It’s too easy for them to bump into or touch part of the hot grill.
 Never leave the grill unattended, and make sure to keep children at least three feet away from the grill, even after you’re finished cooking.

 If you’re new to grilling, this guide explains how to grill just about everything.

 Cleaning the grill isn’t the most glamorous task, and it’s easy to skip past the cleaning and get right to the food.
 A clean grill produces better-tasting food that won’t stick as easily, and it will reduce your risk of dangerous flare-ups.
 If you don’t have a wire brush to clean the grill with, use one of these hacks instead.

 Test Kitchen tip: Clean the grill every time you use it.
 Regularly remove grease and fat buildup from the grill grates and drip trays.